At a Glance

 ✨Know Your Subject Inside Out

 As a Physics Teacher, it's crucial to demonstrate a deep understanding of the subject.
-Be prepared to discuss key concepts, recent developments in physics, and how you would engage students at different levels, especially KS3, 4, and 5.
+Be prepared to discuss key concepts, recent developments in physics, and how you would engage students with practical examples.

 ✨Showcase Your Teaching Philosophy